 Definition of Emergency:

+An emergency is an unexpected and potentially dangerous situation that requires immediate action to minimize harm to people, property, or the environment.
 In simple word : Accidents or major incident, gas leaks, fire inside the refinery.

 This section covers the emergency categorization philosophy and predefined response for different types of emergency incidents, such as: